ayshiff/madu_gr_4/back-end/README.md

 # Description

-Madu is a digital map that references ecoresponsible addresses (activities, restaurants, shops) and evaluates their environmental impact through a greenscore.
+Madu is a digital map that references ecoresponsible addresses (activities, restaurants, shops).

 # Argumentation file